 Tone Matters

-There is more to the story of Dr. Ignaz Semmelweis than merely the fact that people will discount the possibility that they are, in fact, responsible for things that happen.
-Another part of the story which is important to us is found in how Dr. Semmelweis responded to criticism.
+There is more to the story of Dr. Ignaz Semmelweis than merely learning that people will discount the possibility that they are, in fact, responsible for things that happen because they believe themselves to be above reproach.
+Another important part of the story is how Dr. Semmelweis responded to criticism.

 To put things mildly and diplomatically, Dr. Semmelweis did not respond well.
 Among other things, he began to write “open letters” calling out those who opposed him.
 Here’s a sample of the language that he used: